josephShokry/youthMeeting/README.md

 ---
 # Today Tasks
-- [ ] meeting instructor should be basic youth
+- [x] meeting instructor should be basic youth
-- [ ] attendance filter with 2 request body
+- [x] attendance filter with 2 request body
 - [ ] make the meeting dto check the date if the date is friday or any user specified day it's of otherwise throw exception
 - [ ] add the exceptions and error
 - [ ] add Unit test cases of the meeting repo, service, controller
 - [ ] check if no login the back end panic
+- [ ] add church to the servant (add church to the dto and when it is null then use the default "el malak mekhail" )
 -
 - [x] add constrain on the attendance table that youthId concat with date must be unique
 - [x] make sure no repeated name or youth or anything in the lists like the attendance